JUnitContest/JUGE/README.md

 Here are the planned periods:

-- Tool submission: January 21st 2022
+- Tool submission: December 01, 2023
-- Benchmark results communicated to authors: February 25th 2022
+- Benchmark results communicated to authors: January 04, 2024
-- Submission of camera-ready paper: Sunday March 18th 2020
+- Submission of camera-ready paper: January 25, 2024

 # Documentation